mattgarmon/File-Server-API/golang_fileserver_api/README.txt

 1) Test many different filetypes and verify that they are downloaded as intended.
 2) Verify that the file system works in it's extreme case.
    (100K files, 100k directories, 10 GB files)
-3) Test many URLs to verify that the routing is handled correctly for all cases.
+3) Test many HTTP requests to verify that the routing is handled correctly for all cases.
 4) Use a API testing tool such as Postman to verify that the response codes, messages, and bodies are as intended.